 In the iconic commemorative photograph taken at Promontory Summit to record and celebrate the completion of the massive construction project that was the world's first Transcontinental Railroad, there are many men present.
 But not one Chinese face is seen.
 They were left out of the picture.
 Gold Mountain is my attempt to reframe, refocus and widen this particular shot of history.
 Sometimes, you have to take your own picture.

-Jason Ma (馬智培) is the son of an immigrant family and a grateful descendant of a long line of those who were able to persist, overcome and succeed on their way to becoming Americans.
-In addition to writing, he is an actor who has performed extensively on Broadway and Off-Broadway stages, in regional theaters and many international venues.
-Jason is the ASCAP Foundation’s 2017 recipient of the Cole Porter Award for his work as a composer/lyricist.
-He wrote the music, book and lyrics for GOLD MOUNTAIN, which was performed as a key commemorative event for Utah's Spike 150 anniversary celebrations, presented
+Jason Ma (馬智培) is the son of an immigrant family and a grateful descendant of a long line of those who were able to persist, overcome, and succeed on their way to becoming Americans.
+In addition to writing, he's an actor who has performed extensively on Broadway and Off-Broadway stages, in regional theaters, and many international venues.
+Jason is the ASCAP Foundation’s 2017 recipient of the Cole Porter Award for his work as a composer/lyricist and a 2021 recipient of the Harold Adamson Award for his work as a lyricist.
+He wrote the book, music and lyrics for GOLD MOUNTAIN, which received its world premiere production this past November, presented by the Utah Shakespeare Festival.
+GOLD MOUNTAIN was also performed as a key commemorative event for Utah's 2019 Spike 150 anniversary celebrations, presented